 on the building.
 The new Firehouse was a three bay garage with attached

-the direction of Max Robinson, with the balance of construction
+education students under the direction of Max Robinson, with the

 December of that year brought about the election of new officers.
 With the new headquarters complete and the equipment in place, a new challenge lay ahead.
 Newly elected Chairman A. E. Briscoe and Chief Dean Conner began the process of getting Union Mills Volunteer Fire Department rated and certified by the N. C. Department of Insurance.
 In May of 1974, this goal was achieved and the 9/9A rating was awarded.
 This rating meant that the residents within a 4 mile driving range of the Firehouse would be given and average of 15% reduction on their fire and lightening insurance premium.
 This rating also meant that the Rating Bureau would require us to maintain serviceable fire apparatus; a 24 hour manned alarm station; and a crew of no less than nineteen firemen participating in at least 36 hours of meetings, training and drills each year.